-11426.--(a) Notwithstanding any other statute, the court may in its discretion appoint a trustee to whom payment of a debt that is contingent or is payable in installments shall be made, with the direction that the trustee invest the payment in investments that would be proper for a personal representative or as authorized by the court.
-The court in determining the amount of the payment shall compute the present value of the debt, giving consideration to a reasonable interest rate on the amount to be invested.
+11426.---(a) - Notwithstanding any -other-statute, ---the-court may -in its--discretion-appoint -----trustee-to--whom-payment-of--a-debt--that-is contingent--or-is--payable-in--installments--shall--be--made, ---with--the direction--that--the--trustee--invest--the-payment--in--investments--that would-be-proper-for--a-personal-representative-or--as--authorized-by-the court.---The--court--in--determining--the--amount-of--the-payment--shall compute--the-present--value-of--the--debt, --giving--consideration--to--a reasonable-interest-rate-on-the-amount-to-be-invested.

-(b)-The-trustee-shall-pay-the-debt-as-ordered-by-the-court,--On empletion-of-payment,-any-excess-in-possession-of-the-trustee-shall be-paid-or-distributed-in-accordance-with-the-order-for-distribution,
+(b)-The-trustee-shall-pay-the-debt-as-ordered-by-the-court---On eompletion-of-payment,-any-excess-in-possession-of-the-trustee-shall be-paid-or-distributed-in-accordance-with-the-order-for-distribution.

 Comment.
-Former Section 11426 is continued in Section 11466 and broadened to apply to debts that are disputed or otherwise not due as well as debts that are contingent or payable in installments.
+Former Section 11426 is continued in Section 11465 (appointment of trustee) and broadened to apply to debts that are disputed or otherwise not due as well as debts that are contingent or payable in installments.